circuitdao/docs/docs/technical-manual/liquidation.md

 When a collateral vault is liquidated, Stability Fees stop accruing and a **Liquidation Penalty** is added on top of the pre-liquidation debt.
 The Liquidation Penalty is defined to be a number of basis points of the pre-liquidation debt as given by ```STATUTE_VAULT_LIQUIDATION_PENALTY_BPS```.

-Once the Liquidation Penalty has been added, the debt is split into three components for accounting purposes: **initiator incentive balance**, which is the initator incentive, **BYC to Treasury balance**, which is accrued Stability Fees plus any part of the Liquidation Penalty that wasn't allocated to the initiator incentive, and **BYC to melt balance**, which is the principal.
+Once the Liquidation Penalty has been added, the debt is split into three components for accounting purposes: **initiator incentive balance**, which is the initiator incentive, **BYC to Treasury balance**, which is accrued Stability Fees plus any part of the Liquidation Penalty that wasn't allocated to the initiator incentive, and **BYC to melt balance**, which is the principal.
 These are reduced successively with each bid.

 ```
 debt = initiator incentive balance + BYC to Treasury balance + BYC to melt balance